elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 docker build -t mytestimage:v1 .
 ```

-Once the build process is finished, The last line of output should be `Successfully built ... `.
+Once the build process is finished, the last line of output should be `Successfully built ... `.
 Then you are good to go.

 As next step, we will check with the command `docker images` that you see the newly built image in the list of images.